Dr Alina Utrata

 Research Interests

-My research examines technology corporations beyond the traditional political/economic divide, theorizing how and when corporations may enact a kind of political power both over individual citizens and against the state.
+My current research examines technology corporations beyond the traditional political/economic divide, theorizing how and when corporations may enact a kind of political power both over individual citizens and against the state.
 Taking an expansive view of corporations in global history, my doctoral thesis researched how Silicon Valley companies have come to control technological regimes—from cloud computing to digital payment systems—and what type of power this confers.
 I have also published on outer space colonization, comparing contemporary projects for celestial settlements with the histories of colonizing corporations such as the British or Dutch East India Companies and linking them to wider Silicon Valley political exit projects such as cyberspace, sea-steading and network states.

 Recent Publications